biig-io/lightweight-php/README.md

 # lightweight-php
-Lightweight php CLI based on alpine with frequent module used by BiiG
+Lightweight php CLI based on alpine with frequents modules used by BiiG

 This image contain only the php CLI interpreter